Movie Servo AF

 - The camera's built-in microphone may also record mechanical sounds of the lens or sounds of camera/lens operations if AF operations are performed or the camera or lens is operated during movie recording.
-In this case, using an external microphone may reduce these sounds.
-If the sounds are still distracting with an external microphone, it may be more effective to remove the external microphone from the camera and position it away from the camera and lens.
+If so, it may help reduce these sounds if you use an external microphone equipped with an output plug and position it away from the camera and lens.

 - Movie Servo AF pauses during zooming or magnified view.